edleebinj/graphwar_Desmos_alternative/README.md

 6.hit paste
 7.click yourself, and you get a preview of the function!
 8.repeat 5~7 the next time you need preview

-## Important
+## Important!
+#### if your function won't show up you might have made the following mistakes
-4x is invalid syntax
+4x is invalid syntax as 4*x should be used
-4*x should be used
+e^x is invalid as exp(x) should be used x^2.1 is invalid as x^2 should be used
 The following functions are tested to be supported:

 (3)/(1+exp(-55*(x+4)))